A study of natural frequencies in a dynamic corona-disk system: Results

-Since the timescale of the mass accretion variations, $\Delta\tau=t_{\rm i+1}-t_{\rm i}$, is not known {\sl a-priori}, we study the system using $\Delta\tau=2^k \, R_{\rm S}/c$ with $k=0,1,2,...$.
-For any value of $k>0$, we perform linear interpolation between successive values, i.e., $\dot{m}_{\rm i+1}$ and $\dot{m}_{\rm i}$ and solve Eqs.~(\ref{eq:e-norm})-(\ref{eq:corona-norm}) with the accompanying relations for the disk and reprocessed soft photon densities.
-While we start with the same initial conditions as before, here we discard the first few thousand time steps of the computed light curves in order to remove any dependence on them.
-When $k$ is small, the variations of $\dot{m}$ will be faster than the light-crossing time of the corona, therefore setting effectively a lower limit on $k$.
+Since the timescale of the mass accretion variations, $\Delta\tau=t_{\rm i+1}-t_{\rm i}$, is not known {\sl a priori}, we studied the system using $\Delta\tau=2^k \, R_{\rm S}/c$ with $k=0,1,2,...$.
+For any value of $k>0$, we performed a linear interpolation between successive values (i.e., $\dot{m}_{\rm i+1}$ and $\dot{m}_{\rm i}$) and solved Eqs.~(\ref{eq:e-norm})-(\ref{eq:corona-norm}) with the accompanying relations for the disk and reprocessed soft photon densities.
+While we started with the same initial conditions as before, here we discarded the first few thousand time steps of the computed light curves in order to remove any dependence on them.
+When $k$ is small, the variations in $\dot{m}$ will be faster than the light-crossing time of the corona, therefore effectively setting a lower limit on $k$.
 On the other hand, for large $k$ values changes in $\dot{m}$ happen on a much longer timescale, during which the system will have time to approach a quasi-steady state.
-For intermediate values of $k$, however, variations in the input will be faster than the time required to reach steady state and the system should show its characteristic natural frequency, if this does exist.
+For intermediate values of $k$, however, variations in the input will be faster than the time required to reach steady state, and the system should show its characteristic natural frequency, if it exists.